 "I hope that isn't why you got married," Scar said sternly.

 "Oh, lay off, will you?"
 Olivier grumbled.
 "I got married because…" She had to pause and think for a moment.
-"I got married because I met the only man who had the strength, tenacity, and sheer balls to get through all my defenses, and he did it without making me feel...diminished," she concluded with mild surprise, as though the thought had only just occurred to her.
+"I got married because I met a man who had the strength, tenacity, and sheer balls to get through all my defenses, and he did it without making me feel...diminished," she concluded with mild surprise, as though the thought had only just occurred to her.

 Scar laughed quietly and gave a nod of approval.
 "I suppose there are worse reasons."